Visit Sydney ShowroomVirtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 Step 1: Clear the furniture

-Remove any cushions or covers from your furniture and place them aside.
+Remove any cushions or fabric covers from your furniture and place them aside.
 Then, clear the furniture of any debris or dirt using a soft-bristled brush or a cloth.

 Step 2: Mix the cleaning solution

-Avoid using harsh chemicals or bleach as they can damage the wood.
+When cleaning teak furniture, you’ll want to avoid using harsh chemicals or bleach as they can damage the wood.

 Step 3: Gently scrub the furniture